|Gifted Resource Teacher|

 Screening is the process of creating a list of all students who may need gifted services based on qualifying data from the assessments listed below or nominations made by teachers or parents.
 Once a child is on the screening list their parents will be notified and additional information will be requested.
 All available academic and performance data is collected on each child and will be reviewed in order to identify students who need services.

 Only students from grades 2-5 will be selected for the screening process.
 The Cognitive Abilities Test (CogAT) is being used to select student candidates.
 Parents of candidates for the screening process will be notified in December.
 Parents of students being screened are requested to complete an observation inventory and return it to school by December 15.
 Please take the time to complete this inventory as it is the parents’ opportunity to have input into the screening of your child for gifted services.

 Teachers and parents may also nominate students for the screening process.
 The nomination period for this year has begun.
 Nomination forms need to be returned as soon as possible.
 Parent nomination forms are available online at www.ccboe.com/gifted or in the Dr. James Craik Edline Gifted Education page during the open period.
-Parents and teachers who want to recommend a student for gifted services must complete the nomination form and return it to Ms. Moyer.
+Parents and teachers who want to recommend a student for gifted services must complete the nomination form and return it to Ms. Rooney.

 In January a committee of school professionals will meet to review each child’s profile and determine their qualifications for gifted services.
 Students will be monitored throughout the remainder of the school year to determine if gifted services are needed and placement will be determined in May.
 A letter will be sent home in late May to inform parents of the committee’s decision regarding gifted services for their child.
-If you have any questions about the process or gifted services please contact Ms. Moyer, Learning Resource Teacher at (301) 934-4270 or email@example.com.
+If you have any questions about the process or gifted services please contact Ms. Rooney, Learning Resource Teacher at (301) 934-4270 or email@example.com.